Isador Goodman: Career

 During World War II, in 1942 Goodman joined the Australian Army, rising to the rank of lieutenant.
 He gave 200 performances to over 150,000 servicemen.
 In September 1944 he was discharged as medically unfit.
 He dedicated his New Guinea Fantasy for piano and orchestra to the Australian servicemen.
+Although it was recorded towards the end of Goodman's life by the Melbourne Symphony Orchestra under Patrick Thomas, the score was later lost, until its rediscovery at the State Library of New South Wales.
+It received its first live performance at Llewellyn Hall, ANU School of Music on 15 August 2025, by the Canberra Symphony Orchestra with Simon Tedeschi as soloist.

 After the war, Goodman returned to Great Britain.
 His farewell performance at the Sydney Town Hall included the first performance in Australia of Prokofiev's 7th Sonata.
 Despite playing at a Royal Command Performance for King George VI and Queen Elizabeth at St. James's Palace in October 1948, Goodman found it difficult to re-enter British cultural circles and could not find steady work in England in the postwar years.

 He returned to Australia, this time permanently.
 In 1955 he wrote a lush, impressionist score for the Australian director Charles Chauvel's landmark 1955 film Jedda, about Aborigines.
-Elsa Chauvel, the director's wife, scrapped the most innovative passages and replaced them with old-fashioned commercial ‘mood’ music.
+Elsa Chauvel, the director's wife, scrapped the most innovative passages and replaced them with old-fashioned commercial 'mood' music.
 A late 20th-century review of a video of the film described Goodman's music as being considered now as too European to be appropriate for its topic of Aborigines but noted that the European viewpoint was typical of the time.

 In 1956 Goodman played on the opening night of television station TCN9 in Sydney.
 He served as the channel's musical director for two years.
 In 1967 he returned to teaching at the NSW Conservatorium.

 In the early days of Australian television, Goodman starred in two music series of his own.
 The Isador Goodman Show ran on Melbourne station HSV-7 from 1956 to 1957.
 His second series was for Sydney station TCN-9 and was called Music for You, running from 1958 to 1960.

 Seriously injured in a car crash in 1969, Goodman was sidelined from performing for four years.
 He made a triumphant return to the concert stage with an all-Chopin recital in Sydney in 1973.
 Later that year he played with the Melbourne Symphony Orchestra in the first series of concerts at the new Sydney Opera House.
 In February 1974 he appeared in concerts conducted by the American Arthur Fiedler.
 In 1975, he played Liszt's Hungarian Rhapsody No. 2 at the Concert for Darwin, staged to raise funds for the city devastated by Cyclone Tracy.

 On Sunday, 13 July 1980 Isador took on the triple role of conductor-soloist-arranger for the Willoughby Symphony Orchestra's concert at the Sydney Opera House which was a spectacular success.